tdous/star-field-canvas/README.md

 In case you want to use it for a flying star field effect but with alternate colors, ie. not white stars on black space background, this script does not fill the canvas background at all.
 It *only* draws the stars.
 You should style the canvas with CSS.
 There is no need to use height or width attributes on the ```canvas``` element CSS computed values be applied to the canvas in the script.

-See the demo index.html file for an example.
+See the demo JS file for an example, running at https://tdous.github.io/star-field-canvas/.